 Occasionally, school may be closed due to inclement weather or other unusual circumstances.
 Please do not call the school or school personnel.
-The following TV/Radio stations will be notified by school officials: KNOE-TV, KTVE-TV, FM 97.7, FM 107.5.

-ALL PERTINENT INFORMATION WILL ALSO BE POSTED ON OUR WEBSITE www.darbonnewoods.com and Facebook page.
+The following TV/Radio stations will be notified by school officials: KNOE-TV, KTVE-TV, FM 97.7, and FM 107.5.
+ALL PERTINENT INFORMATION WILL ALSO BE POSTED ON OUR WEBSITE www.darbonnewoods.com and Facebook page as well as a robo call or text from DWCS parent communication system.